Thornhill Estate at Faust Park

 Tours and Free Open Dates

-On select weekend dates in the spring and summer, the Thornhill Estate will offer free open houses from 1 to 5 pm.
+On select weekend dates in the spring and summer, the Thornhill Estate offers free open houses.
 Period dress staff and volunteers will be on hand to answer questions.
-Please call 314-615-8328 or find us on Facebook for more information.
+Please call (314) 615-8336 or find us on Facebook for more information.

 Guided tours are available by appointment during the week for groups up to 25 people.
 Cost is $4 per adult and $2 per child with a minimum fee of $30.
 Educational programs focusing on children’s life on the frontier are available with hands-on activities.
 For more information about this programs please see our education brochure.

-The house is wheelchair assessable and assist animals are permitted.
+The house is wheelchair accessible and assist animals are permitted.
 No pets are allowed within the historic site.